 As a Spanish major in Elon’s Department of World Languages and Cultures, you can play an important role in bridging the gaps among these diverse groups and their cultures while becoming proficient in a second language, a skill of value to any career and vital to informed global citizenship.
 Spanish and a second major in another field will give you a competitive advantage in the workplace.
 You also can minor in Spanish to complement your major field of study or complete the requirements for teacher licensure.

 As a Spanish major, you can integrate into your studies a variety of experiential learning activities — community service, internships, undergraduate research and study abroad.
 In fact, Spanish majors are required to study abroad for at least one semester in a university-approved program where classes are taught in Spanish.
 Honors students enrolled in upper-level Spanish courses can conduct research for honors credit.
-Selected students present their research at the on-campus Spring Undergraduate Research Forum in the spring.
+Selected students present their research at the on-campus Spring Undergraduate Research Forum.
 Outstanding Spanish students are invited to join the Sigma Delta Pi national honor society.